cjlint/go-webcrawler/README.md

 # go-webcrawler
 Web crawler written in Go as an example project.
-Parallelizes HTTP calls with goroutines.
+Parallelizes HTTP calls with a configurable goroutine worker pool.
 To simplify things, it only follows absolute https URLs found in the href attribute of `<a>` tags.
 Crawls up to a specified depth (defaults to 3) or crawls